 The City of Bushnell is located in central Florida in Sumter County.
 The City joined the ARP in May 1986.
-Vince Ruano is the City Manager and Bruce Hickle is the Director of Utilities.
+Bruce Hickle is the City Manager and the Director of Utilities.
 The City's service area is approximately 1.4 square miles.
 For more information about the City of Bushnell, please visit www.cityofbushnellfl.com.